September 22, 2026 to September 24, 2026 McMaster University Student Centre (MUSC) Atrium

 What are some of your most popular programs?

-What is unique about the way the program is run compared to other schools?
+What is unique about the way the program is run compared to similar programs at other schools?

-Does your program meet the requirements of the regulary body (for regulated professional programs.)?
+Does your program meet the requirements of the regulatory or licensing body (for regulated professional programs)?

 Is there an opportunity for co-ops, placements, or internships as part of this program?
-What supports are offered?
+What supports are offered to help students gain practical experience?

 Do you have multiple start dates for program(s)?